adeeteya/FontGallery/README.md

 # 📜🖼️ Font Gallery

-Font Gallery app made using Flutter showcases how different fonts look.
-Also shows how the different FontStyle's, FontWeight's and FontSize's appear.
+Font Gallery app showcases how different Font Families with their different variations (Style, Weight and Size) look.
+You could switch between light and dark modes and also compare different font families.

+There's a handy search feature to easily search for your favorite fonts and the text to compare the font's could also be changed to a custom user set text.

 The Fonts are sourced from Google Fonts and even the Font Author information is displayed.
-You could also search for your favourite fonts.

 Please star⭐ the repo if you like what you see😊.